kolon3/axMobile/README.md

 # axMobile
-An open source phone based off of the RK 3568 SoC
+An open source phone based off of the RK3568 SoC